 It made for a very uncomfortable night–and a pretty concerning one, once we learned after the fact that six people had died of hypothermia while hiking Volcano Acatenango just weeks before our hike.

-There are a few tour companies in town that cater to higher-end travelers who book in advance–the price much, much higher for a similar experience (and we can’t recommend any companies personally), but we have seen some people leave much more satisfied with their attitude toward safety.
+There are a few tour companies in town that cater to higher-end travelers who book in advance (OX Expeditions is a popular choice)–the price much, much higher for a similar experience (and we can’t recommend any companies personally), but we have seen some people leave much more satisfied with their attitude toward safety.